Photo from Unsplash

 Now is the Accepted Time

-This is history, but there is another way to look at this matter.
-There is an “acceptable year” for each soul.
-It begins when Christ first comes to us and offers salvation.
-It continues while He still stands at our door and knocks.
-It closes when we drive Him away from our door by utter and final rejection, or when death comes and hurries us away for ever from the world of mercy.
+This is history, but it also applies to each individual soul.
+There is an "acceptable year" for every person.
+It begins when Christ first comes to us, offering salvation.
+It lasts as long as He stands at the door of our hearts and knocks.
+It ends when we drive Him away through final rejection or when death takes us away from the world of mercy.

-Has the reader of these words closed with the mercy and love of Christ?
-If he has, he knows the preciousness of the “acceptable year of the Lord.”
-If he has not, let him remember that the “accepted time” will soon close.
-In another place it is called a day, “the day of salvation.”
-A day is short, and when the time of its setting draws on, no power in the universe can prolong it one moment.
-It would be a fearful thing were the accepted time to end and leave us not saved.
+Has the reader of these words accepted Christ’s mercy and love?
+If so, they know the preciousness of the "acceptable year of the Lord."
+If not, they should remember that the "acceptable time" will soon end.
+In another passage, this time is called a "day of salvation."
+A day is short, and when it ends, no power can extend it.
+It would be a terrible thing if the "acceptable time" ended and we were left unsaved.